benwzj/benwzj.github.io/_posts/2021-06-12-Asynchronous-js.md

 Requiring application developers to plan for and test both sync and async cases is just too hard, and it’s simple to solve in the library: If the callback must be deferred in any situation, always defer it.

+## Designing APIs for Asynchrony

+This topic is about promises/callbacks/coroutines/generators.
+Looks like callback-taking API or promise-returning API or generator-yielding API or vice-versa.
+You can prefer many kind of boilerplates.
+I’m of the opinion that breaking functionality into small enough chunks that your boilerplate doesn’t matter is much more important than which boilerplate you decide tastes the yummiest.

+### Do Not Release Zalgo

+> ##### What is Zalgo
+>
+> If you have an API which takes a callback,
+> and sometimes that callback is called immediately,
+> and other times that callback is called at some point in the future,
+> then you will render any code using this API impossible to reason about, and cause the release of Zalgo.

+Needless to say, releasing Zalgo onto unsuspecting users is extremely inappropriate.

+### Avoid Synthetic Deferrals
+you should use synthetic deferrals when the only alternative is releasing Zalgo.
+However, these synthetic deferrals should be treated as a code smell.
+They are a sign that your API might not be optimally designed.

+### Pick a Pattern and Stick With It
+This really cannot be overstated.
+Like the question of callbacks vs Promises vs whatever, the specific pattern that you choose doesn’t matter very much.
+What does matter very much is that you stick to that pattern with ruthless consistency.

 ## Asynchronous Programming in JS

 JavaScript is a single thread language.
 It use **Event Loop** to build Asynchronous programming.
 So you can said Event Loop is the core for Asynchronous Programming.
 Python use the similar way to implement Asynchronous.